Home

 Complications may occur with or without treatment, and in some cases, due to treatment also.

-How is Acquired Hemophilia A Treated?
+How is Acquired Hemophilia Treated?

-The treatment for Acquired Hemophilia A is decided on a case-by-case basis, and may depend on the underlying condition causing Acquired Hemophilia A, and an individual’s tolerance to treatment.
+The treatment for Acquired Hemophilia is decided on a case-by-case basis, and may depend on the underlying condition causing Acquired Hemophilia, and an individual’s tolerance to treatment.
+The following treatment methods may be employed:

 • Identifying triggers for bleeding and preventing bleeding episodes